I may get paid commission for purchases made after clicking a link in this post.

 You can make serious money by putting Mediavine ads on your site.
 But of course, it does vary wildly, depending on location, niche, ad placement etc.

-To give you an example, if your audience is UK-based and you have, say 60,000 pageviews per month, you would be looking at around $600 + per month.
-And if you have 600,000 pageviews per month, you could be looking at over $6000 per month!
+To give you an example, if you have 60,000 pageviews per month, and you are getting an RPM of $25, you would be looking at around $1,500 per month.
+And if you have 600,000 pageviews, and you are getting an RPM of $25, you would be looking at around $15,000 per month!

-But it is totally possible to earn much more than that… (I know, because I do!)
-To find out how, head over to my post on 12 easy ways to grow your Mediavine income.
+But it is totally possible to earn much more than that… To find out how, head over to my post on 12 easy ways to grow your Mediavine income.